 You can also use surveys, prework, and other shared resources between meetings to help ensure participants are ready to make the most of a remote meeting session.
 Don’t expect every participant to engage with these materials.
 However, providing materials beforehand is inclusive of participants who process information differently, and even incomplete survey summaries can give participants a good sense of initial common ground.

 4. Use Virtual Tools Intentionally and Creatively

 Our team has found success in exploring a range of virtual facilitation tools.
 While it’s important to do your homework, don’t be too intimated to get creative and try something new.
-“Don’t underestimate people’s adaptability when they’re given the support to take advantage of remote participation,” says Yetter.
-“You can’t throw people at it haphazardly—you have to be intentional about it—but it’s very manageable.”
 We have used a range of tools to enhance virtual facilitation, including shared documents, platforms such as Miro, instant survey, voting tools such as Poll Everywhere or Mentimeter, and Zoom Breakout Rooms to change group dynamics.
-Of course, not every participant will be equally comfortable using these tools, but, generally, within a virtual breakout group, there will be at least a couple participants ready and able to take the lead and facilitate the experience for others.
+Of course, not every participant will be equally comfortable using these tools, but, generally, within a virtual breakout group, there will be at least a couple of participants ready and able to take the lead and facilitate the participatory experience for others.

 5. Take Advantage of the Virtual Environment

-As we look ahead to 2021 and the dissemination of the COVID-19 vaccine, our team is beyond eager to come back together and work face to face with our clients and partners worldwide.
-However, we will continue to hone our skills in virtual facilitation, to help diverse partners collaborate remotely to advance global good.
+As we look ahead to 2022, our team is beyond eager to come back together and work face to face with our clients and partners worldwide.
+However, we will continue to hone our skills in virtual facilitation, to help companies, development agencies, foundations, and leading NGOs collaborate remotely to advance global good.